kiwisincebirth/TRS-80-MODEL-1-K/README.md

 Multiple character sets  can be defined (depending on ROM size), the character set chosen is configured by Switches SW1.
 Since characters sets can control all lines of the raster true lower case descender's can be defined i.e. Gendon3.
 The fonts are compatible with Glens Stuff TRS-80 Model 1 Clone.

-A few fonts have been provided in this project see [Fonts](/fonts/README.md)

 Normal font ROM's are not compatible.